Jarchow raises $100K since official AG campaign launch - NewsBreak

 Jarchow raises $100K since official AG campaign launch

 MADISON, Wis.
-(AP) — Republican Adam Jarchow says he’s raised $100,000 since he officially launched his campaign for attorney general in January.
+(AP) — Republican attorney general hopeful Adam Jarchow announced Tuesday that he’s raised $100,000 in the four weeks since he officially launched his campaign, more than his primary rival generated over the last nine months of 2021.

-That’s more than double what his primary rival, Fond du Lac County District Attorney Eric Toney, raised over the last six months of 2021.
-Jarchow filed paperwork to enter the race in October, six months after Toney launched his campaign.
+Jarchow, a former state representative who now works as a private attorney, filed paperwork to enter the race in October.
+Fond du Lac County District Attorney Eric Toney announced his candidacy in April.

+Toney finished 2021 with a huge fundraising advantage over Jarchow, raising about $85,000 over the last nine months of the year compared with Jarchow’s $10,555.
+About $10,000 of that came from a loan Jachow made to his own campaign.

 Comments / 0